ChainAgnostic/CAIPs/CAIPs/caip-5.md

 ## Rationale

-Blockchains in this interface are [Cosmos SDK](https://github.com/cosmos/cosmos-sdk) blockchain (e.g. Cosmoshub, Binance, Cosmos Testnets) and [Weave](https://github.com/iov-one/weave) based blockchains (e.g. IOV) with a chain ID matching `[-a-zA-Z0-9]{3,47}`.
+Blockchains in this interface are [Cosmos SDK](https://github.com/cosmos/cosmos-sdk) blockchains (e.g. Cosmoshub, Binance, Cosmos Testnets) and [Weave](https://github.com/iov-one/weave) based blockchains (e.g. IOV) with a chain ID matching `[-a-zA-Z0-9]{3,47}`.

 While there is no enforced restriction on chain_id, the author of this document did not find a non-conforming chain ID in the wild.
 There is [a discussion about documenting a best practice chain ID pattern](https://github.com/cosmos/cosmos-sdk/issues/5363).

 During the development of this chain ID definition, we came across changing chain IDs for Cosmos Hub (`cosmoshub-1`, `cosmoshub-2`, `cosmoshub-3`).
 A new chain ID is assigned every time Cosmos Hub dumps the current blockchain state and creates a new genesis from the old state.
 Technically this leads to different blockchains and can (and maybe should) treated as such.
 For this specification, we treat them as different blockchains.
-It is responsibility of a higher level application to interprete some chains as sequels of each other or create equality sets.
+It is the responsibility of a higher level application to interpret some chains as sequels of each other or create equality sets.

 ## Backwards Compatibility